If you want to be a development detective but find yourself turned around by the terminology in various city releases + news reports, never fear.

 Special Use Permit

 These permits are required for specific uses of land.
-It essentially requires an extra standard of review that are subject to the discretion of the Board of Adjustments and may involve considering witnesses and evidence.
+It essentially requires an extra standard of review that are subject to the discretion of the Board of Adjustment and may involve considering witnesses and evidence.

 Variance